-The Fund is a term fund that will terminate on or about March 31, 2023, at which time it will distribute its remaining net assets to shareholders.
-The Fund seeks to track the investment results of the Bloomberg Barclays 2023 Maturity High Quality Corporate Index (the "Underlying Index"), which is composed of U.S. dollar-denominated, taxable, investment-grade (as determined by Bloomberg Index Services Limited (the "Index Provider" or "Bloomberg")) corporate bonds, scheduled to mature after March 31, 2022 and before April 1, 2023, and excludes financial issuers.
-As of October 31, 2020, a significant portion of the Underlying Index is represented by securities of companies in the consumer cyclical, consumer staples and technology industries or sectors.
+The Fund is a term fund that will terminate on or about December 15, 2026, at which time it will distribute its remaining net assets to shareholders pursuant to a plan of liquidation.
+The Fund does not seek to return any predetermined amount at maturity or in periodic distributions.
+The Underlying Index is composed of U.S. dollardenominated, taxable, investment-grade (as determined by Bloomberg Index Services Limited (the "Index Provider" or "Bloomberg")) corporate bonds scheduled to mature after December 31, 2025 and before December 16.
+2026.
+As of October 31, 2020, a significant portion of the Underlying Index is represented by securities of companies in the consumer staples and financials industries or sectors.
 The components of the Underlying Index are likely to change over time.
-The Fund does not seek to return any predetermined amount at maturity or in periodic distributions.

-The Underlying Index includes U.S. dollar-denominated, investment-grade securities publicly issued by U.S. and non-U.S. corporate issuers that have \$300 million or more of outstanding face value at the time of inclusion.
-The Fund's investment in non-U.S. corporate issuers will consist primarily of corporate bonds issued by companies domiciled in developed countries.
+The Underlying Index consists of U.S. dollar-denominated, investment-grade securities publicly issued by U.S. and non-U.S. corporate issuers that have \$300 million or more of outstanding face value at the time of inclusion.
+The non-U.S. corporate issuers included in the Underlying Index consist primarily of corporate bonds issued by companies domiciled in developed countries.
 The Fund will invest in non-U.S. issuers to the extent necessary for it to track the Underlying Index.
-Each bond must be registered with the SEC, have been exempt from registration at issuance, or have been offered pursuant to Rule 144A under the Securities Act of 1933, as amended ("1933 Act") with registration rights.
+Each bond included in the Underlying Index must be registered with the SEC, have been exempt from registration at issuance, or have been offered pursuant to Rule 144A under the Securities Act of 1933, as amended (the "1933 Act"), with registration rights.
 Further, the securities in the Underlying Index must be denominated in U.S. dollars and have a fixed-rate, although they can carry a coupon that steps-up or changes according to a predetermined schedule.
-In addition, to be included in the Underlying Index, securities that are rated by all three of the rating agencies below must be rated "investment-grade" by at least two of the three agencies, defined as Baa3 or higher by Moody's® Investors Service, Inc. or BBB- or higher by S&P Global Ratings or Fitch Ratings, Inc. When ratings from only two of the three rating agencies are available, the lower rating is used to determine eligibility.
-Securities with a rating from only one of the three ratings agencies must be rated investment-grade to be included in the Underlying Index.
+In addition, to be included in the Underlying Index, securities that are rated by all three of the rating agencies named below must be rated "investment-grade" by at least two of the three rating agencies, which is defined as Baa3 or higher by Moody's Investors Service, Inc. or BBB- or higher by S&P Global Ratings or Fitch Ratings, Inc. When ratings from only two of the three rating agencies are available, the lower rating is used to determine eligibility.
+Securities with a rating from only one of the three ratings agencies must be rated investment-grade in order to be included in the Underlying Index.

 The Underlying Index is constructed with the following methodology.
-A parent index, the Bloomberg Barclays U.S. Corporate Index, representing U.S. dollar-denominated, taxable, investment-grade corporate bonds, is stripped of financial issuers, stripped of securities maturing outside of the maturity range as defined above, and divided into two subsets by rating.
-One subset contains Aaa - A3 rated bonds. and the other contains Baa1 - Baa3 rated bonds.
-During the final two years of the Underlying Index, bonds that had been screened out of the parent index due to being within one year of maturity will be added back into the Underlying Index until such issues reach maturity.
-Securities are then marketcapitalization weighted within each subset, with a 3% cap on any one issuer, and a pro rata distribution of any excess weight across the remaining issuers in the subset.
-The two subsets are then combined in a proportion required to achieve an initial weighted average rating of approximately A2.
-The securities in the Underlying Index are updated on the last calendar day of each month until one year prior to March 31, 2023.
-During this final oneyear period, the Underlying Index will no longer be updated or rebalanced, except to remove securities which are downgraded below investment-grade by any of the three ratings agencies.
-Additionally, during this period, existing bond weights will be allowed to float based on changes in market value and the average weighted rating previously described will not apply.
-If bond ratings change during this time, weights will not be adjusted, which means that the average credit quality may change over time as bond ratings change and securities are added to and removed from the Underlying Index.
+The parent index, the Bloomberg Barclays U.S. Corporate Index (the "Parent Index"), representing U.S. dollardenominated, taxable, investment-grade corporate bonds, is stripped of securities maturing outside of the maturity range defined above.
+During the final two years of the Underlying Index, bonds that mature in 2026 but had been screened out of the Parent Index due to being within one year of maturity will be added back into the Underlying Index until such bonds reach maturity.
+Securities are then marketcap weighted within the Underlying Index, with a 3% cap on any one issuer, and a pro rata distribution of any excess weight across the remaining issuers in the Underlying Index.
+The securities in the Underlying Index are updated on the last calendar day of each month until six months prior to maturity.
+The last rebalance date will be on June 30, 2026.
+During this final six month period, the Underlying Index will no longer be updated or rebalanced, except to remove securities which are downgraded to below investment-grade per the eligibility criteria described above.
+Additionally, during this period, existing bond weights will be allowed to float based on changes in market value.